Career as a Journey of Soul

-Each week includes a lecture/ presentation, readings from selected authors, activities and discussion, with individual attention and feedback from the instructor (written feedback is provided to participant responses in the online course).
+Each week includes a lecture/ presentation, readings from selected authors, poetry, activities and discussion, with individual attention and feedback from the instructor (written feedback is provided to participant responses in the online course).
 A reading list of books will be provided on registration.

 This much-loved 8 week intensive course is usually offered in an online forum.
-The online format is excellent for reflection and writing, and so convenient as you can work each week at a time and place to suit you.
+The online format is excellent for reflection and writing, surprisingly intimate, and so convenient as you can work each week at a time and place which suits you.
 Students are frequently surprised by how conducive the online space can be for personal reflection, connection with others and soulwork.

-Both online and face-to-face formats are the same in terms of content: weekly lectures, readings, activities and discussion.
+Both online and face-to-face formats are the same in terms of content and lectures, readings, activities and discussion.
 The face-to-face course includes your personal binder with course materials and handouts.
 Each course is limited to 8–10 participants to ensure personal attention from the instructor, Dr Suzanne Cremen.